 In high traffic or visible areas that are adjacent to walkways, doors, or windows, removing or replacing plants infested by giant whitefly may be an option.

-The use of a strong stream of water directed to the undersides of infested leaves (syringing) can be very effective in managing giant whitefly.
-Comparison studies with several pesticides indicate that syringing performed as well or better than chemical treatments.
-With high whitefly populations, syringing is recommended at least once a week.
+The use of a strong stream of water directed to the undersides of infested leaves can be very effective in managing giant whitefly.
+Comparison studies indicate that spraying plants with water alone controlled giant whitefly as well or better than several different chemical treatments.
+With high whitefly populations, water sprays are recommended at least once a week.
 As populations decrease, intervals can be lengthened to once every 2 or 3 weeks.

 Native insect predators such as green lacewings (Chrysopa and Chrysoperla spp.), larvae of syrphid flies (also called flower flies and hover flies), and lady beetle adults and larvae (Cycloneda polita and Delphastus catalinae) attack giant whitefly in California but do not provide adequate biological control.
-The introduced Asian lady beetle, Harmonia axyridis, also feeds on this pest.
+The introduced multicolored Asian lady beetle, Harmonia axyridis, also feeds on this pest.